 A great effort is made to ensure that the only VIPs are the nominated guests and their families.
 They are welcomed by a Hollywood style walk up between some of the world's most luxurious cars, their entrance to be announced by our town crier.
 In the reception area there are choirs singing, and strolling entertainers, to entertain whilst guests enjoy a welcoming drink.
 Guests are moved by elevator and stairs to the large lecture room where they take their pre-planned seats.
 Our MC hosts for the night are typically Stuart Rawlins .DL and Tony Fisher of the BBC - they stand in front of invited celebrity guests.

-Celelbrity guests have included many famous people from The Countess of Wessex through to composer, musician, and TV personality Rick Wakeman.
-Five (plus) awards are presented in each of the five categories with photographs and video taken.
+Celebrity guests have included many famous people from The Countess of Wessex through to composer, musician, and TV personality Rick Wakeman.
+Several awards are presented in each of the five categories with photographs and video taken.
 The recipients receive certification, a cheque, goody bags and ultimately an inscribed trophy.

 Cornell Child of Courage